Criticism of Twelver Shia Islam: Imamate

-Shia'ites state that their account of Al-Ma'mun's first meeting with Muhammad al-Jawad shows that wisdom is given to the Twelve Imams.
+Shia'ites state that their account of Al-Ma'mun's first meeting with Muhammad al-Jawad demonstrates that divine wisdom is conferred upon the Twelve Imams.
 (Note: Once when al-Ma'mun was out hunting with his hunting birds he passed through a road where boys were playing.
 Among them was Muhammad al-Jawad.
 When al-Ma'mun's horsemen approached the boys ran away except al-Jawad who remained there.
 Noting this al-Ma'mun stopped his carriage and asked, "Boy, what kept you from running away with the others?"
 Al-Jawad replied, "The road was not so narrow that I should fear there would not be room for you to pass, and I have not been guilty of any offence that I should be afraid, and I considered that you were the sort of man who would not injure one who had done no wrong."
 The Caliph was very delighted, after he had gone on a short distance one of his hunting birds brought him a small fish, which he hid in his fist and returned and asked the boy, who was still standing there "What have I in my hand?"
-The young Imam answered that the "creator of living things has created in the sea a small fish that is fished by the falcons of the kings and caliphs to try with it the progeny of al-Mustafa.
+The young Imam answered that the "creator of living things has created in the sea a small fish that is fished by the falcons of the kings and caliphs to try with it the progeny of al-Mustafa."
 Al-Ma'mun was much pleased and asked the child about his lineage, to which Imam al-Jawad responded accordingly.)
-After which the Caliph called together a great gathering in which all kinds of questions were asked from the young Imam, who astonished them all with his judgment and learning.
-Then al-Ma'mun declared formally that he gave him his daughter in marriage thereby.
+After which the Caliph called together a great gathering in which all kinds of questions were asked from the young Imam, who astonished them all with his judgment and learning, then al-Ma'mun declared formally that he gave him his daughter in marriage.